| zfsample {Rsampling} | R Documentation |

 Details

-, so its help page should be checked
+The actual sampling is done by sample, so its help page should be checked

 for details on the parameter handling.
-The parameter 'size' is always passed as length(x)
+The parameter 'size' is always passed as length(x),

 and 'prob' is not supported.